FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 ---
 # Incident report
+###### Date format (yyyy-mm-dd)
-Report filed on 07.06.2024
+Report filed on 2024-07-06.

-### Date of incident :
-Incident occured on 2023-06-06
+Incident occured on 2023-06-06.

-### Incident description:
+## Incident description:
 An adversary machine on the network found two hosts.
 The attacker succesfully connected to one machine through a remote desktop.
-Attacker interacted with Elasticsearch
+Attacker interacted with Elasticsearch in possible data exfiltration of cloud storage data.

-Executive summary:
+## Executive summary:

+On 2023-06-06 at 17:36,

+A machine (attacker) on the network scanned the network for victims.
+The attacker, found one machine and succesfully connected to it remotely.

+4 hours later,
+2023-06-06 at 21:36, the same attacker, scanned the network for victims.
+The attacker unsucessfully attempted to connect remotely to a machine it discovered on the network.

 Description of actual incident:
 172.16.14.53 & 172.16.14.53